The community of UNIC’s Centres for Teaching and Learning aims to bring forward virtual international collaboration in the university classroom.

 - Create module/ e-course using the ABC method

 The Centre is compiling documents that help teachers get inspired on international teaching – you can read about your colleagues realising international teaching collaborations in our Handbook on Physical and Virtual Mobility.
 These "stories from the field" show the variety of options for how Internationalisation of the Curriculum is implemented within UNIC.
+You can also find checklists and practical hints if you want to reflect on your teaching.

 The UNIC Handbook on Physical and Virtual Mobility is freely downloadable and shareable.
+A PDF viewer is recommended to view this document.

 The UNIC Fund for Virtual and International Education Projects aims to support virtual international educational activities across UNIC university partners.
 It is an open Call supporting the design, coordinatation and implementation of virtual exchange initiatives that are inclusive and accessible.